lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-To provide customers the best knowledge and resources for learning to create XR applications within the immersive technology industry.
+To provide [learners] the best knowledge and resources for learning to create XR applications within the immersive technology industry.

-Who are our customers?
-They might be a creative, engineer, educator, product manager, designer, researcher, systems analyst or some other role.
+Who are these learners?
+They might be a creative, engineer, educator, product manager, designer, researcher, systems analyst or another role from a large organization or a small studio.
 What binds them together is that they are building the next generation of XR applications that will change the way people work, learn, live and play.

 ## <a name="vision"></a>Vision

 To be recognized globally as the foremost educational authority in XR; committed to providing the highest quality training, instruction and a comprehensive learning experience that prepares graduates for successful careers within immersive technology.

-Our long term goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.
+Our long-range goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.

+By reaching scale, we know that a lot more XR applications, experiences and content will be created.
+As a result, we will be actively extending the frontiers of XR technology.
+Focus on helping our learners larners, and everything else will follow.

 ## <a name="values"></a>Values